The temporary impact of permanent employment incentives: Evidence from Italy

-In addition to these immediate impacts, some of the literature has also focused on the persistence of the employment gains from hiring incentives long after their ending, that is, the medium-term effects in terms of job stability and career prospects.
-The evidence here is mixed and often less encouraging.
-In the context of the aforementioned Belgian youth subsidy, the positive impact for the least skilled youth was strictly short-lived: high school dropouts did not see lasting improvement beyond the subsidy period \citep{Albanese2024}.
-In contrast, high school graduates in the same program experienced some persistent benefits, even if modest in scale, in terms of job-finding probability and employment spells.
-Similarly, \cite{Saez2021} studied the longer-term impacts of the 2007 incentives in Sweden, finding significantly positive employment effects for the subsequent career of the beneficiaries, a result that contrasts with the findings of \citep{egebark2018payroll}, who found little evidence of lasting effects for the treated individuals once they aged out of eligibility.
-Moreover, \citep{Sjgren2015}, analyzing another Swedish policy, and \citep{Batut2021}, examining a hiring credit for small firms in France, found that although employment declines once subsidies expire, workers who obtained subsidized jobs still exhibit a higher probability of being employed even after the expiration of the subsidies.
-Differently, \citep{desiere2022effective} studied the abolition of a hiring subsidy targeted at older long-term unemployed jobseekers in Belgium and found that incentives mainly create temporary, short-lived employment.
-Narrowing the focus to open-ended-contract incentives, \citet{ardito2025effect} analyze the 2015 Italian incentive scheme, which granted a full rebate of social security contributions for three years to firms hiring workers on new permanent contracts.
-Their results show that, although the policy initially reduced separation risks, this protective effect was short-lived, with a sharp spike in exits occurring precisely when the subsidy expired, and no evidence of any lasting improvement in either job or employment security.
-As with the short-term evidence, however, the longer-term effects on open-ended contracts remain difficult to disentangle because of overlapping schemes or their focus on specific populations, or both.
+In addition to these immediate impacts, some literature has also focused on the longer-term persistence of employment gains from hiring incentives, often in terms of job stability and career prospects.
+This evidence is mixed and not very encouraging.
+In the context of the aforementioned Belgian youth subsidy, \citet{Albanese2024} found that the positive impact for high school dropouts did not persist beyond the subsidy period, while high school graduates in the same program experienced some modest yet persistent career benefits.
+Focusing instead on the abolition of another Belgian hiring subsidy targeted at older long-term unemployed, \citet{desiere2022effective} also found that incentives mainly create temporary, short-lived employment.
+In contrast, \citet{Saez2021} studied the longer-term impacts of the 2007 incentives in Sweden, finding significantly positive employment effects for the subsequent career of the beneficiaries, a result that contrasts with the findings of \citet{egebark2018payroll}, who found little evidence of lasting effects for the treated individuals once they aged out of eligibility.
+Moreover, \citet{Sjgren2015}, analyzing another Swedish policy, and \citet{Batut2021}, examining a hiring credit for small firms in France, found that although employment declines once subsidies expire, workers who obtained subsidized jobs still exhibit a higher probability of being employed even after the expiration of the subsidies.
+Narrowing the focus to the 2015 Italian incentives, \citet{ardito2025effect} found that although the policy initially reduced separation risks, this effect was short-lived, with a sharp spike in exits occurring precisely when the subsidy expired.
+As with the short-term evidence, these contrasting results may arise from the presence of overlapping schemes, the focus of incentives on specific populations, or both.